AliRezaBeigy/react-native-global-datetimepicker/README.md

     );
 }
 ```
-- `persianNumber` prop enable the converter that convert english number to arabic number
+- `persianNumber` prop enables the converter that converts English number to Arabic number
-- `calender` prop is the type of calendar the date picker should be used, there is two type of calendar
+- `calendar` prop is the type of calendar the date picker should be used, there are two types of calendar
-  type available in library that you can import as **CalenderType**, the current calendar
+  type available in the library that you can import as **CalendarType**, the current calendar
   type is **Gregorian** and **Jalali**, default calendar type is **Gregorian**
-- `theme` prop is an object contains the color of each part of component, there is three theme available
+- `theme` prop is an object that contains the color of each part of the component, there are three themes available
-  in library that you can import as **DateTimePickerThemes** and use them, the current available theme
+  in the library that you can import as **DateTimePickerThemes** and use them, the currently available theme
-  is **Primary** and **Danger** and **MFCP**, default theme is **Primary**, also you can create your
+  is **Primary** and **Danger** and **MFCP**, the default theme is **Primary**, also you can create your
   own theme, the interface is like:
 ```js
 const MFCP = {